 Townes Science Center incorporates an array of energy-conserving components, including a solar/aquatic waste water treatment system, two hybrid solar concentrators, day lighting, energy recovery wheels, and a sophisticated chilled-beam cooling system for thermal efficiency.
 These high performance facilities are more than just classrooms, they provide learning and research opportunities for students.

 Shi Center FOR SUSTAINABILITY

-True to its commitment to sustainable choices, Furman plans to recommission all of the existing buildings on campus to make sure they’re using only as much energy as necessary.
+True to its commitment to sustainable choices, Furman recommisions at least one existing building each year to make sure it's as efficient as possible.
 Engineers and outside testing companies will evaluate and test the buildings’ heating and air conditioning systems to make sure they’re working as efficiently as possible.
 Each building is also equipped with a Building Automation System, which adjusts the climate and lighting of each building according to when the building is being used.
-These systems will be tested and repaired as well.